 Within this dogma are spiritual oases in which Catholic theologians engage in lively conversation.
 God foresees the free activity of each man and woman.
 We ourselves freely decide whether we will seek the radical transformation of our fallen nature necessary to live above human possibility in the New and Eternal Covenant through Rabbi Yeshua’s sanctifying grace that sustains us for the grace of final perseverance § 2849.

 Situation Awareness (SA) is a military term for knowing what is going on around us.
-Here is a chapter from a Coast Guard training manual on Situation Awareness.
+Here is a phrase from a Coast Guard training manual on Situation Awareness.
 Fighter pilots, for instance, are trained to know at all times what’s ahead of them, right, left, above, below and behind them.
 Six different directions.
 Every fighter pilot is taught, “Protect your six.”

 I’d like to share with you a personal experience.
 Some years ago, my beautiful Irene and I were in the New York City area to attend a wedding.
 We had driven all the way across the United States from Los Angeles, arriving the evening before to be sure we’d get to the wedding on time.
 We checked into our hotel, went to a restaurant, and then returned to our room for a quiet evening.
 But, as we entered the room, Irene asked me to go to the hotel’s front desk to get something we needed.